Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

-The most commonly seen dog hip problems is probably hip dysplasia, a degenerative joint disease.
-This health problem is far more common in large breed dogs, but can also occur in medium and small breeds, and in dogs of all ages.
+The most commonly seen of is probably hip dysplasia, a degenerative form of .
+This is far more common in large breed dogs, but can also occur in medium and small breeds, and in dogs of all ages.
 It is thought to be a genetic condition.
 A "looseness" in the hip joint causes the joint to wear out and results in pain.
 It can also lead to arthritis.
 Some of the warning symptoms of dog hip problems include:

 • Lameness on one or both hind legs.